 Learn Japanese Calligraphy

 Japanese Calligraphy is all about movement and you simply cannot learn the proper movement from a book.
-These CD lessons show videos of Master Takase brushing the characters and gives a detailed, point-by-point explanations.
-You can also print out samples with the stroke order and direction for practicing yourself – With these CD’s you will be learning proper technique from a Master Japanese Calligrapher.
+These Learn Japanese Calligraphy CD lessons show videos of Master Takase brushing the characters and give a detailed, point-by-point explanation.
+You can also print out samples that have the stroke order and brush direction for practicing yourself.
+With these CD’s you will be learning proper technique from a Master Japanese Calligrapher.

-The first CD includes topics on tool selection, posture, how to hold the brush as well as the basic strokes of the block font.
+These Learn Japanese Calligraphy CDs cover tool selection, posture, how to hold the brush as well as the basic strokes of the block font.
 Each lesson covers the stroke order with examples that can be printed and used for practice.
 We also show common student errors and corrections.
 By showing both right and wrong technique one learns what is correct and how to fix what is not.

-Learn Japanese Calligraphy on CD-ROM
+Learn Japanese Calligraphy with Eri Takase

 By using a multi-media approach, Takase Sensei is able to teach Japanese Calligraphy in a way that is not possible through books alone.
 Being able to see the rhythm of the brush along with proper hand position and posture is essential to learning good technique and each CD contains over thirty videos and hundreds of photos.
 We also introduce calligraphy terms and proper pronunciation, though knowledge of Japanese is not required.
 At the click of a mouse, one can actually hear the proper pronunciation.
 A useful feature that, again, is not possible with a book.